-The historic Palio giuoco dell'oca is an event of historical inspiration that enlivens the city every year on the second Sunday of August.
+The historic Palio game of the goose is a historically inspired event that enlivens the city every year on the second Sunday of August.

-The game draws its inspiration from the traditional board game, but it takes place outdoors, since 2002 in the spaces of the Sant'Emidio Arena, previously in the evocative setting of Piazza Matteotti.
+The game draws inspiration from the traditional board game, but is played outdoors, since 2002 in the spaces of the Sant'Emidio Arena, previously in the evocative setting of Piazza Matteotti.

-The aim of the game is to reach the last box, number 54 which depicts San Geronzio with his symbols: the putto and the white goose.
+The objective of the game is to reach the last square, number 54 which depicts San Geronzio with his symbols: the putto and the white goose.

-To complicate the path a series of duel challenges between the different districts whose outcome confirms the player's progress or establishes his retreat to the point preceding the dice roll.
+To complicate the journey, a series of duel challenges between the different neighborhoods whose outcome confirms the player's progress or establishes his retreat to the point before the dice roll.

-Once the arrival box is reached in the victorious district, the palio is delivered, the metal statue of the goose symbol of the patron saint.
-Thus the celebrations can officially begin at the taverns, open from the night before, which offer a selection of typical local dishes for each district.
+Once you reach the arrival square in the victorious neighborhood, you are given the palio, the metal statue of the goose symbolizing the patron saint.
+The celebrations can thus officially begin at the taverns, open from the evening before, which offer a selection of typical local dishes for each neighborhood.

-The prologue of the dispute is the historical procession, which with its 450 participants in precious Renaissance clothing, redesigns the city streets to bring them back to the splendor of the full 16th century.
+The prologue of the dispute is the historical procession, which with its 450 participants in precious Renaissance clothes, redesigns the city streets to return them to the splendor of the full 16th century.